introducing our missionaries...

 Over the next many weeks, though, she wrestled with the idea of getting personally involved in missions.
 She spent much time in God’s Word and prayer.
 The need of lost souls kept coming back to Vikki’s heart.

-As a result, Vikki began her missionary service with NCEM in 1981, and was assigned with Doris to the Yukon community of Carmacks, followed by a posting in Carcross.
+As a result, Vikki began her full-time missionary service with NCEM in 1981, and was assigned with Doris to the Yukon community of Carmacks, followed by a posting in Carcross.
 They were then stationed in Chilliwack, BC.

 “Having the opportunity to live in the Yukon and learn a slower pace of life, compared to Edmonton where I spent my growing up years, was an eye-opener for me,” says Vikki.